aviatesk/JET.jl/docs/src/jetanalysis.md

 and will report possible errors.

-Note that JET will analyze your top-level program "half-statically": JET will selectively interpret and actually load "definitions" (like a function or struct definition) and try to simulate Julia's top-level code execution process.
+Note that JET will analyze your top-level program "half-statically": JET will selectively interpret and load "definitions" (like a function or struct definition) and try to simulate Julia's top-level code execution process.
 While it tries to avoid executing any other parts of code like function calls and analyzes them based on abstract interpretation instead (and this is a part where JET statically analyzes your code).
 If you're interested in how JET selects "top-level definitions", please see [`JET.virtual_process`](@ref).

 !!! warning
-    Because JET will actually interpret "definitions" in your code, that part of top-level analysis certainly _runs_ your code.
+    Because JET will interpret "definitions" in your code, that part of top-level analysis certainly _runs_ your code.
 So we should note that JET can cause some side effects from your code;
-    for example JET will try to expand all the macros used in your code, and so the side effects involved with macro expansions will also happen in JET's analysis process.
+    for example, JET will try to expand all the macros used in your code, and so the side effects involved with macro expansions will also happen in JET's analysis process.

 ```@docs